Initialize a Transactional Subscription from a Backup

 If the value is 0, execute sp_changepublication (Transact-SQL) at the Publisher on the publication database.
 Specify a value of allow_initialize_from_backup for

 For a new publication, execute sp_addpublication (Transact-SQL) at the Publisher on the publication database.
 Specify a value of true for allow_initialize_from_backup.
 For more information, see Create a Publication.

-To avoid missing subscriber data, when using sp_addpublication with
+To avoid missing subscriber data, when using sp_addpublication or sp_changepublication with

 @allow_initialize_from_backup = N'true', always use